sedenardi/node-stream-concat/README.md

 # node-stream-concat
 Simple and efficient node stream concatenation.

 `node-stream-concat` concatenates several streams into one single readable stream.
-The input streams can either be existing streams or can be determined on the fly by a user specified function.
+The input streams can either be existing streams or can be determined on the fly by a user specified function. `node-stream-concat` has been tested from Node versions v0.12 through v9.2.0.

     npm install stream-concat

 # Usage

     var StreamConcat = require('stream-concat');
-    var combinedStream = new StreamConcat(streams,[options]);
+    var combinedStream = new StreamConcat(streams, [options]);

 ## streams
 The simplest way to use StreamConcat is to supply an array of readable streams.

     var fs = require('fs');

-    var stream1 = createReadStream('file1.csv');
+    var stream1 = fs.createReadStream('file1.csv');
-    var stream2 = createReadStream('file2.csv');
+    var stream2 = fs.createReadStream('file2.csv');
-    var stream3 = createReadStream('file3.csv');
+    var stream3 = fs.createReadStream('file3.csv');

+    var output = fs.createWriteStream('combined.csv');

     var combinedStream = new StreamConcat([stream1, stream2, stream3]);
+    combinedStream.pipe(output);

 However, when working with large amounts of data, this can lead to high memory usage and relatively poor performance (versus the original stream).
 This is because all streams' read queues are buffered and waiting to be read.